 When translation memory looks for matches, it can use three different match methods.
 They are:

 A perfect match is a 100% match.
-The translation memory contains exactly the same string you are looking in the original values or in translations (if you have turned bidirectional search on).
+The translation memory contains the same string you are looking in the original values or in translations (if you have turned bidirectional search on).

 A reduced match is very close to a perfect match.